Concept · DSL

 .esMean('smooth', ['temperature', 'pressure'], { mean: 'smoothed' }, { halfLife: 10 })

-// Output fields: temperature_smoothed, pressure_smoothed (auto-generated)
+// adds: temperature_smoothed, pressure_smoothed

 .sanitize('validate',

-['inlet_pressure', 'outlet_pressure'], // Array = multi-field
+['inlet_pressure', 'outlet_pressure'], // array = multi-field

 { failureReason: 'error', failedValue: 'value' }